What is the best area to stay in Maui Hawaii?

 The south side of Maui includes Wailea and Kihei

 Kihei is north of Wailea.
 It has numerous large and small condo complexes that are less expensive than staying in Wailea.
 Many of these do not have air conditioning or daily maid service.
 And most Kihei condos (unlike most west side condos) are across the street from the beach, rather than right on the beach.
 Kihei tends to be congested with heavy traffic.
 Kihei does have many family restaurants.
 But due to the fact that many condos here are less expensive than some in other areas, many people do think that Kihei is the best area to stay in Maui.

 Other parts of Maui

-Haiku, Kula and Upcountry are other parts of Maui you could stay in.
-They don’t have major hotels or condos, but they do have some B&B’s and other smaller places to stay.
-They are a long drive from the tourist areas that contain most beaches, restaurants and shopping.
+Haiku, Kula, and Upcountry are other parts of Maui you could stay in.
+They don’t have major hotels or condos, but they do have some B&Bs and other smaller places to stay.
+They are a long drive from the tourist areas that contain most beaches, restaurants, and shopping.

-Choose how to reserve your hotel or condo room
+- Choose how to reserve your hotel or condo room

-If you would prefer just an alphabetical list of links to the pages about each specific Maui hotel and condo, visit: Maui Hotels and Maui Condos alphabetical list
+- For an alphabetical list of links to each specific Maui hotel and condo, visit: Maui Hotels and Maui Condos alphabetical list